Random Walks, Faber Polynomials and Accelerated Power Methods: Proof of main results

 To see that $Q_z(r)$ is the characteristic polynomial of $\vec{T}(z)$, note that it is a $90$-degree rotation of the Companion Matrix for the polynomial $Q_z(r)$.
 Suppose that $Q_z$ has a root of magnitude $1$.
 Then,

 Solving for $z$ gives

-The zeros of $Q_z(r)$ are a continuous function of $z$.
+The zeros of $Q_z(r)$ are continuous functions of $z$.
 Thus, the magnitude of the roots can only switch from strictly less than $1$ to strictly more than $1$ when \eqref{condswitch} is satisfied, which is an equation for the curve $\gamma$.
 By a continuity argument, for $z$ outside of this curve, we have exactly one eigenvalue of magnitude strictly greater than one.
-To complete the proof, we note that when $z=0$, all of the eigenvalues of the matrix are strictly less than $1$.
-Indeed, for any initial conditions, when $z$ equals $0$, repeated application of the matrix (or equivalently running the recurrence) results in $0$, which implies that all the eigenvalues are strictly less than $1$. \end{proof}

-Our next Lemma uses the previous one and the location of the cusps to show boundedness.